Special Note#

 systemctl enable iwd

-Use init system's built-in network management features, suitable for servers or minimal environments.
+Use init system's native network management, suitable for servers or minimal environments.

 Reference: OpenRC · OpenRC: Network Management